-For parents and guardians of children under the age of 12, we would recommend leaving this game for older players.
-However, for those taking care of children 12 and up, the game is relatively harmless if you keep an eye on things.
+For parents and guardians of children under the age of 15, we would recommend leaving this game for older players.
+However, for those taking care of teens 15 and up, the game is relatively harmless if you keep an eye on things.

 If the risks are understood by you and your child, and clear boundaries are set in terms of what they can and can’t purchase, how long and when they can play for, and whether or not they can participate in the chat, there should not be any issues.

 The Internet Safety Education verdict?
 Yes, in small doses.

 To assist in create a safe and productive environment we recommend downloading our free ebook covering the 5 steps a parent can implement to manage technology in the home.